Bug report #13231

 I suspect it's introduced by this commit but I may be wrong. sorry then :(

 Now, when you "merge attributes of selected features", the dialog opens with all the merge attributes set to "skipped" by default.
 Would be better to keep some pre-filled fields as it was in previous releases and as it is when using "merge selected features" tool.

 Most of the times, you (I) just need to change few fields.
 We should not oblige the user to manually enter new value for all fields.
 If an user wants to change/skip all the fields or most of them, then he'll use the "Skip all fields" tool.

-#7 Updated by Nyall Dawson about 4 years ago
+#7 Updated by Nyall Dawson almost 5 years ago

 - Status changed from Reopened to Closed

 Now, when you "merge attributes of selected features", the dialog opens with all the merge attributes set to "skipped" by default.

 This was an intentional change.
 I think for something like this which has the potential to lead to overwriting data that users should have to intentionally select the fields they want to replace rather than defaulting to replacing everything.
 It's also a better workflow for tables with many columns - it's not often you'd want to replace EVERYTHING in the features, so starting with all skipped and leaving it to the user to manually select the columns to merge is a better approach.